Internet Marketing and Keywords In Search Engine Advertising

 The next case concerns “PCB” and both parties are active in the field of printed circuit boards.
 The claimant had a registered mark for “pcb-pool.”
 The defendant purchased the ad word for “pcb” only.
 However when typing “pcb-pool” into a search engine the defendants sponsored search results were retrieved.
 The court ruled that the trade mark owner could prohibit use of the descriptive term “pcb” which is an acronym of “printed circuit board.”

 The last case is on the purchase of the ad word “bananabay.”
 Both the defendant and the claimant are in the field of selling adult entertainment products.
 The claimant owned the trade mark “bananabay” and the defendant had purchase an adword for that term.
-The Court has referred the question to the ECJ whether adwords used in this way is trade mark use.
-The decision will also have a huge impact on other ad words cases throughout Europe.
+The ECJ subsequently ruled that bidding on a competitor's trademark as a keyword constitutes trademark use where the resulting ad does not enable a reasonably well-informed user to determine the origin of the goods or services.

 The Netherlands

 A recent case has recently been referred to the ECJ.
 The dispute is between two companies Primakabin / Portakabin who both offer cabins for sale via online advertisements.
 Primakabin had purchased the ad words of “portakabin” as well as other similar words.
 The Dutch court has referred the question of whether this constitutes trade mark use to the ECJ.
-It is likely that the Court will decide this case as well as the previously mentioned German case at the same time.
+The ECJ ruled that a trademark owner could prevent a competitor from using its mark as a keyword where the ad did not make it obvious that the advertiser was independent from the trademark owner.

 Conclusion